alexandroid000/self-assembly/Overview_and_Future_Work.md

     - time since last collision with wall
     - time since last collision with other assembly

+**Implementation:** The first two (orientation and assembly type) probably need to be extracted from video frames, or from the state returned after circles are identified in the video frame.
+We can downsample in time a bit probably if this becomes prohibitively expensive computationally.
+The rest we can extract from the trajectory point text files (expect we might need to also label collision events from the video to get high accuracy on those).

 ### Hardware

-- source and acquire electro-permanent magnets
+- source and acquire electro-permanent magnets (ask steve or MIT people?)

 - attach IMU to assembly and reliably detect collisions with environment; OR
 - attach proximity detectors to assembly and use these to detect collisions

 Deliverables
 ------------